ansible-collections/amazon.aws/docs/amazon.aws.ec2_instance_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>the specific version of the launch template to use.
+                        <div>The specific version of the launch template to use.
 If unspecified, the template default is chosen.</div>
                 </td>
             </tr>